waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Does this plugin works well with caching plugin? =

 For the back-end protection, the answer is YES.
-But for front-end protection, the answer depends on the plugin you are using.
+But for the front-end, the answer depends on the plugin you are using.

 Currently, the following caching plugins and configurations can be supported: